hasura/graphql-engine/docs/CONTRIBUTING.md

 ## Some guidelines while adding docs

 ### Header section
-- Page titles should be self sufficient.
+- Titles of the pages should be self sufficient.
 Users might not have the context of the hierarchy of the page in the docs tree.
 A user can land on a page via search as well. e.g. Say you are adding a new deployment guide for AWS under `Guides -> Deployment -> AWS`.
 The title of this page should not be just `AWS` but instead `AWS deployment guide for Hasura GraphQL engine`.
 It's ok to alias it to just `AWS` in the sidebar as there the user has the context of the